-Holy Names University offers a post-master Administration/ Management Program of study for registered nurses with a master's degree in nursing.
+Holy Names University offers a post-master Administration/Management Program of study for registered nurses with a master's degree in nursing.
 Qualified applicants must have a MSN, MN, MS, or MA in Nursing from a nationally accredited school/department of nursing.
 The program consists of eight post-graduate courses and includes 23 credit hours of graduate study.
 Clinical requirements consist of assignments to approved clinical sites with a qualified preceptor.
 Up to three credit hours of required coursework can be transferred from previous graduate study if equivalency can be demonstrated.
-However, all preceptor supervised hours of study must be completed within the program of study at Holy Names University.
+However, all preceptor supervised hours of study must be completed within the program of study at

+Holy Names University.
 Certificate coursework is graded with letter grades due to external licensing requirements.

-' ,

-NURS 414 Health Promotion and Risk Reduction of Diverse

-Populations Across the Life Span (3)
+NURS Role Transition of Graduate 3

+415 Nurse

-NURS 420 Concepts and Theories of Nursing Administration/
+NURS Concepts and Theories of 3

-Management (3)
+420 Nursing

+Administration/Management

-NURS 423 Finance and Budgeting in Healthcare (3)
+NURS Finance and Budgeting in 3

+423 Healthcare

-NURS 424 Human Resource Management and
+NURS Human Resource Management 3

-Development (3)
+424 and Development

-NURS 425 Organization Theory (3)
+NURS Organization Theory 3

+425

-NURS 434A Managing Healthcare Delivery for Diverse
+NURS Managing Healthcare Delivery 4,

-Populations in a Community-Based
+434A for Diverse Populations in a Pass/Fail

-Environment: Role Development I (2)

-NURS 434B Managing Healthcare Delivery for Diverse

-Populations in a Community-Based
+Community-Based Environment:

-Environment: Role Development I (2)
+Role Development I

-NURS 435 Providing Leadership for Healthcare Delivery
+NURS Managing Healthcare Delivery 4,

-to Diverse Populations in a Community-
+434B for Diverse Populations in a Pass/Fail

+Community-Based Environment:

-Based Environment: Role Development II (4)
+Role Development I